What is a Human Services Technician for CPS?

 YES, specific training is currently in development for this job.
 And though you will be transporting and supervising clients on your own, you will have ongoing support from caseworkers and your supervisor any time you need it.

-Must possess and maintain a valid Texas Motor Vehicle Operator's License.
-CPS will also request a Criminal Background Check and CPS History check on all applicants.
+You must have and maintain a valid Texas driver's license.
+CPS will also do a criminal background check and CPS history check on all applicants.